 Born in Milan, Italy, on September 29, 1936, Silvio Berlusconi rose from a middle class background to become one of the wealthiest men in the country.
 In 1993, Berlusconi founded his own right-wing political party; he went on to become a three-time prime minister.
-Though he has been dogged by scandal and has been convicted of several crimes, Berlusconi remains a powerful figure in Italy.
+Despite being dogged by scandals and being convicted of several crimes, Berlusconi remains a powerful figure in Italy.

 Silvio Berlusconi was born in Milan, Italy, on September 29, 1936.
 He sold vacuum cleaners and sang on cruise ships before making a fortune in real estate.